jarnoux/mojito-pipeline/BLOG.md

 > Notice how the `<body>` tag is not closed.

-3. The backends start responding with the requested data.
+Step 3.
+The backends start responding with the requested data.
 As soon as a mojit gets the data it needs from the backend, it is rendered with it on the front-end and a script tag is _flushed as soon as possible_ to the client, something like:

 ```html
     <script>